adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 But while Quantic’s program is accelerated compared to many other MBAs, the pace felt manageable.
 Of course, it did involve regular, consistent work and effort.
 But I felt like Quantic did a great job of eliminating fluff, by focusing on quality over quantity.
 As such, the material that was presented cut straight to the essence of what was needed.

 It’s likely that more traditional (and much longer and more expensive) MBAs go into far more depth and repetition, but is that really necessary?
-If you end up forgetting most of the details of your MBA once you complete it, why bother spending years on it?

 ### The Price
 At USD$9,600 (but often lower with a scholarship), compared to $25k+, $80k+, and $115k+ options at traditional universities, this one is a no-brainer.
 Quantic’s EMBA has instantly paid for itself.